EOSLaoMao/BankofStaked-CE/README.md

 ---

-if you want to contribute your EOS to creditor fund(only delegate, no transfer needed), please contact us at: contact@eoslaomao.com
+if you want to contribute your EOS to creditor fund(only delegate, no transfer needed), or if you are a BP who are willing to help users and developers, please contact us at: contact@eoslaomao.com

 built with love by EOSLaoMao Team. :)